Skip to main content

 • Jumbo loan limits across different states

-What are jumbo loans
+What are jumbo loans?

 Essentially, a jumbo loan is a mortgage that exceeds baseline amounts set by Federal National Mortgage Association (Fannie Mae) and Federal Home Loan Mortgage Corporation (Freddie Mac) guidelines.
-Since jumbo loans do not have upper limits established by the agencies mentioned, it’s up to your lender to determine the ceiling amount for jumbo loan limits.
+Because jumbo loans do not have upper limits established by the agencies mentioned, it’s up to your lender to determine the ceiling amount for jumbo loan limits.

-A jumbo mortgage can be used to finance primary homes, vacation homes, and investment properties.
-Like a standard mortgage loan, jumbo loans can also be refinanced to adjust term length, lower the rate, or (for primary residences) take out cash.
+A jumbo mortgage can be used to finance primary homes, vacation homes and investment properties.
+Like a standard mortgage loan, jumbo loans can also be refinanced to adjust term length, lower the rate or (for primary residences) take out cash.

 Minimum and maximum loan amounts